gcallah/Rationalism/scapegoat/trumpscapegoat.md

 they were going to "seize power," they most certainly wanted to demonstrate that they had no *respect* for it, lounging around on the floor of the Senate, taking selfies in representatives' chairs, stealing the House speaker's podium, and running around shirtless wearing buffalo horns.
-And those who condemned them knew just what was at stake, decrying the violation of the "sacred space" of the Senate chambers.
+Those who condemned them knew just what was at stake, decrying the violation of the "sacred space" of the Senate chambers.
 And the new Capitol fencing is clearly an attempt to re-establish a difference of degree between the plebs and those inhabiting the "sacred space" of the capitol buildings.

-The kicker is that both sides are (partially) right.
+The kicker is that both sides are partially right.
 As St. Augustine taught us, this is the way things are in the City of Man: it is true that degree is artificial, without any substantive basis... and yet we can't do without it.
 (And here is where Strauss dimly perceived the importance